UnionVMS/UVMS-Frontend/README.md

 $ grunt serve
 ```

+### Configuration for local development

+The `Gruntfile.js` tries to read a file called `proxies.yaml`, to configure the development server.
+If not found, it uses defaults; search the Gruntfile for "proxies.yaml" to get an idea.
+There is a file `proxies.yaml.example` in the root of the application to get you started.
+This file configures the forwarding of requests from the front end to a running installation of the application.

+**Note:** The front end will ask the back end for the URL of the geoserver.
+This is configured in the `spatial` schema, in table `system_configurations` and key `geo_server_url`,
+which normally has the value `http://localhost:28080/geoserver/`.
+Setting it to just `/geoserver/` in a DB shared by the local WildFly and the Docker WildFly allows using both.

 ### Running the tests

 Running below command will start Mocha tests via Karma-runner.
 This will also create a coverage report found in `/testResults`.